webb/NIEM.github.io/training/iepd-developer/build-and-validate/index.md

 | HOND | Honda |
 | TOYT | Toyota |

-- The first row is the type name.
+- The first row is the type name (ExampleTemplateCode).
-- The second row is the code set definition.
+- The second row is the code set definition (Example Code List Definition).
-- The third row is the column labels.
+- The third row is the column labels (Code, Definition).
 - Subsequent rows are the codes and definitions.

-To make the list suitable for an IEPD schema, you need to enter the codes and definitions into a comma-separated variable (csv) file.

 ## Validate XML Schemas